xcp-ng/xcp-ng-org/docs/management/hosts-pools.md

 `}</Terminal>

 :::note
-This parameter only works if the firmware display driver supports such resolution, incorrect values may lead to the parameter being ignored or loss of display output.
+This parameter only works if the firmware display driver supports the requested resolution.
+Incorrect values may cause the parameter to be ignored or result in loss of display output.
 :::